Fifteen Little-Known Things Your Client’s Tax Return Can Tell You

 Bill and Sandy scheduled a review meeting after visiting their accountant.
 When their advisor reviewed the return, he asked if their retirement dreams had changed.

-They admitted they felt “a little” concerned about unexpected expenses, long-term care, or whether they’d outlive their savings.
+They admitted they felt a little concerned about unexpected expenses, long-term care, and whether they’d outlive their savings.

-Their advisor noticed they were still paying a $1,500 mortgage.
-When asked if they’d prefer that payment to be mandatory or voluntary, they quickly answered, “Voluntary.”
+Their advisor noticed they were still paying a $1,500 mandatory monthly mortgage payment.
+When asked if they’d prefer that payment to be mandatory or voluntary, they quickly answered, “Voluntary!”

 Case Study 2: Evelyn, 72 | Widow, Retired Librarian